 Hmm…which resort?
 Before we can answer this question we have to do a little math to estimate how many people in total the teams will bring to the tournament.
 Based on the number of players on each team and additional staff members, we’re estimating 45 people per team.
 This means a safe estimate would be 1,170 people in total.
 In theory, both the NBA and MLS could fit at the Coronado Springs Resort, if they decided to go down this path.
 This may make the most sense as Coronado is in close proximity to the ESPN Wide World Sports Complex and secluded for regular Disney World guests.

 Another option would be Port Orleans Riverside if the leagues would look to separate players for safety.
 The resort has many similar characteristics as Coronado Springs.
 Additionally, Disney has not recalled food and beverage cast members for the resort.
 This is similar to Coronado Springs Resort.
-If Port Orleans Riverside were to be used for housing the MLS teams we would expect any guests reservations at the chosen resort to be moved.
+If Port Orleans Riverside were to be used for housing the MLS teams we would expect any guest’s reservations at the chosen resort to be moved.
 Historically, if Disney needs to move guest reservations it would usually involve some type of upgrade or compensation for the change.
-With Disney reopening with at much lower capacity there will be plenty of rooms for all current reservations to be moved.
+With Disney reopening at a much lower capacity there will be plenty of rooms for all current reservations to be moved.

 The under that radar option would be the Swan and Dolphin resorts.
 With reservations at these two resorts officially canceled through July 29, 2020, we could easily see the players stay here.
 Reports are strongly hinting that when the MLS at Disney World kicks off the players will be close to the ESPN Wide World of Sports, but not saying they will stay at a Disney resort.
 When looking at the NBA negotiation Disney resorts were mentioned on multiple occasions.
 With both the Swan and Dolphin resorts being operated by Marriott and close to the ESPN Wide World of Sports, we could easily see this being the spot.

-Lastly, it is expected that the players will not have access to the parks and will not count towards the over capacity of Walt Disney World.
+Lastly, it is expected that the players will not have access to the parks and will not count towards the overcapacity of Walt Disney World.

 MLS at Disney World is all systems go.
 Games will begin on July 11, 2020.
 While nothing has been announced regarding guests being able to attend the games, we’re expecting there will be no fans.
 This would be similar to how the European soccer leagues restarted their season.
 The one thing to watch for is if the games would be simulcast into the Walt Disney World guest rooms.
 According to ESPN, Walt Disney World will be taking over the production of the tournament games and they could simulcast the games for guests to enjoy as well.

 Plenty of fields!
-With 17 outdoor fields, there is plenty room at the ESPN Wide World of Sports Complex for the MLS.
+With 17 outdoor fields, there is plenty of room at the ESPN Wide World of Sports Complex for the MLS.
 The part we find most interesting is the timing.
 It looks like the tournament could conclude by the beginning of August which could match up well with potential increases to guest capacity.
 This leads us to believe the players may be at a different resort than the NBA.
 Disney would have plenty of time to reset the resort for regular guests after the tournament concludes.
 No matter what, this will be a fun tournament to watch!
-Alright, we got to run and work on our plenty shots!
+Alright, we got to run and work on our penalty shots!

 Don't Miss A Beat!